Choose where you compete

 Judges will be looking for evidence of success in the following criteria:

-- The role the infrastructure plays in enabling Open Banking or Open Finance services
+- The role the infrastructure plays in enabling Open Banking or Open Finance services, including the problems it solves and the capabilities it unlocks

-- Reliability, scalability, and performance of the solution
+- Reliability, scalability, and performance of the solution, including evidence of uptime, throughput, or ability to support growth

-- Ease of integration and adoption by partners or clients
+- Ease of integration and adoption by partners or clients, including developer experience, onboarding, and time to implementation

 - Security, resilience, and compliance with relevant standards and regulations

-- Adoption by financial institutions, fintechs, or third parties
+- Adoption across the ecosystem, including financial institutions, fintechs, or third parties

 - KPIs & commercial success; please demonstrate your metrics, including real numbers, not just percentages